Aden Adde International Airport: History

 With the collapse of the Siad Barre regime and the ensuing civil war, the airport's ongoing renovations came to a halt.
 Aviation operations also routinely experienced disruptions and the airport's grounds incurred significant damage.
 On 3 August 2006, African Express Airways became the first international airline to resume regular flights to Mogadishu International Airport.

 On 8 June 2007, the Transitional Federal Government (TFG) announced that the airport would be renamed in honor of the first President of Somalia, Aden Abdullah Osman Daar, who had died earlier in the day.

 The following year, due to security risks brought on by the resumption of fighting in the wake of the Ethiopian intervention, most civilian aircraft opted to land and depart from K50 Airstrip, situated about 50 km from Mogadishu in Lower Shabelle.
 However, in the late 2010 period, the security situation in Mogadishu had significantly improved, with the federal government eventually managing to assume full control of the capital by August of the following year.

 On 20 August 2012, the Aden Adde International Airport hosted the swearing in ceremony for many legislators in the nation's new Federal Parliament.
 The event also saw the appointment of General Muse Hassan Sheikh Sayid Abdulle as interim President and Parliamentary Speaker.

 In 2013, the International Civil Aviation Organization officially removed the airport from its Zone 5 list of airports deemed security risks.

 In June 2014, Minister of Air Transportation and Civil Aviation Said Jama Qorshel announced that additional up-to-date technology earmarked for the Aden Adde International Airport in Mogadishu would be delivered.
 As of June 2014, the largest services using Aden Adde International Airport include the Somali-owned private carriers Daallo Airlines, Jubba Airways and African Express Airways, in addition to UN charter planes, and Turkish Airlines.
 The airport also offers flights to other Somali cities such as Baidoa, Galkayo, Berbera and Hargeisa, as well as international destinations like Djibouti, Jeddah, and Istanbul.
 According to Favori, there were 439,879 domestic and international passengers at the airport in 2014, an increase of 319,925 passengers from the previous year.
 As of November 2014, the airport accommodates more than 40 flights each day, up from 3 flights in 2011.

 A Ugandan military helicopter crashed at the airport on July 2, 2025.

 Renovations

+Top: Aircraft parked on the tarmac at Aden Adde International Airport (2015).
+Bottom: Looking southeast toward the control tower, tarmac, and the Indian Ocean (2022).